canturk/qmtoolbox/README.md

 #### (d) "qpar.py" contains a dictionary (pars) for System Parameters.

 #### (e) "\_\_init\_\_.py" marks "qmtools/" as a package directory

+### 2.2 Main File ("qmtrajectory_sample_run.py")
+ When we run this file,
+ - First, creates output directory and data file names.
+ - Second, checks whether the data for 1/f noise exist in the current directory.
+ If not, then generates them using (S13).
+ - Third, simulates the trajectory of the quadrature measurement and generates the data.
+ - Finally plots the figure as shown in "qtrajectory_sample_result.png" and stores in the directory.

+ If you run this file once more, it simulates the trajectory and plot a new figure without generating the noise data.

 ## 3. REFERENCE: